stevejhiggs/aws-lambda-typescript/README.md

 * tslint.json - configures the linter
 * tsconfig.json - configures the typescript compiler
 * debug.js - debugging entrypoint allows simple debugging of your function in a local express instance
+* lambda-config.js - contains the deployment details for your function

 The following commands are then available: